Jlevbury/readme_generator/Develop/README.md

-# a readme generator
+# A read me generator!

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-just enter the needed fields and go
+you type in the content you need formatted into a read me and it makes it happen!

 ## Table of Contents
 - [Installation](#installation)